krisb78/ntest/README.md

 javascript thing.
 I don't really know what I'm doing here, other than trying to mold javascript to fit my tiny ruby brain.

-## Usage
+## Installation

 There's no packaging system for node.js yet, so I've just been creating symlinks in my `~/.node_libraries` path.

     $ ln -s /path/to/ntest/lib ~/.node_libraries/ntest

+## Usage

-Then, mix the library into GLOBAL and start defining tests.
+Mix the library into GLOBAL and start defining tests.
 Use whatever asserts library you like.

     process.mixin(GLOBAL, require('ntest'));